-I promise you this – read this review in full and you'll know for sure whether this is the opportunity you've been looking for.
+Read this Product Testing USA review in full and you'll know for sure whether this is a scam or the legit opportunity you've been looking for.

-And just in case you're wondering, no I’m not affiliate with Product Testing USA in any way.
-I just like helping people like you avoid the dodgy work from home scams so you're free to focus on what actually gets results like thes 7 legit ways to make money online.
+And just in case you're wondering, I am not affiliated with Product Testing USA in any way.
+I'm just an online entrepreneur who helps people like you avoid dodgy work from home scams so you're free to focus on real money-making programs that pay.

-Long story short: If you're expecting a nice, consistent flow of product testing jobs then you’re going to be bitterly disappointed with this site; the jobs are just too few and far between with too many people bidding for the same products.
+If you're expecting a nice, consistent flow of product testing jobs from this then you'll be disappointed with this site; the jobs are just too few and far between with too many people bidding for the same products.

-Maybe if you're lucky enough to build a solid track record with them, you might be chosen to complete a review maybe once or twice a year.
-Yes I’m serious!
+Maybe if you're persistent enough to build a solid track record with them, you might be chosen to complete a review maybe once or twice a year but yes, that's about it.

-The truth is there’s a lot of people making a lot of money reviewing almost any product you can think of.
-They’re not doing it with Product Testing USA, but instead the’re building their own online businesses.
+There are a lot of people making a lot of money reviewing products, but they're not doing it through Product Testing USA; they're building their own income-generating websites.

-ProductTestingUSA.com and is a free to join site that’s been around since 2012.
+ProductTestingUSA.com is completely free to join and they've been around since 2012.

 You could potentially become a product reviewer testing new products or a mystery shopper rating your shopping and dining experiences.

-I must say I am impressed – we're not talking $5 toasters here.
-There’s an Apple Watch Series 3 valued at $399 and a SONY OLED HD TV here that I could potentially get for free worth $2,999.
+I must say I am impressed – we're not talking $5 toasters here; there's an Apple Watch Series 3 valued at $399 and a SONY OLED HD TV here that's easily worth $2,999.

-I found joining the site pretty easy and straightforward.
-You just fill in the standard forms with the usual contact details and then take a short survey about your interests, demographics and so on I think so they can better match you with relevant review offers.
+Joining the site is pretty easy and straightforward; you just fill in the standard forms with the usual contact details and then take a short survey about your interests, demographics and so on so they can match you with relevant review offers.

 Once you've done that you can then apply to review any of the products available.
 When selected you'll be told via email and a few days later you should receive the product in the mail.

-When you take into account there’re thousands of members all effectively ‘bidding' on the same items, chances are you won't get picked.
+It's important to have realistic expectations going into this – your chances of being selected for a review are pretty slim.
+When you take into account there are 1,000's of members all effectively ‘bidding' on the same items, chances are you won't get picked.

-I think the Product Testing owners should make this a little clearer on their site because as we'll see here in a minute, many users have high expectations starting out but then are left feel disappointed to say the least.
+I think the Product Testing owners should make this a little clearer on their site because as we'll see here in a minute, many users have high expectations starting out but are then left feeling a little disappointed.

-It's highly unlikely you'll actually be sent anything in the post to review
+1. It's unlikely you'll actually be sent anything in the post to review

 This is definitely a great side project but it's clear this is not something you can do full-time.
 They only need one reviewer per product.
 This means you're competing with 1000s of users for one single offer.